 At Redhill Primary Academy, we consider ourselves to be a centre of educational excellence who are at the forefront of educational research, regularly finding new and innovative ways of teaching and learning.
-Over the past three years, we have invested time through continuous professional development for all staff across the school to undertake educational research projects which focus on improving staff's subject, pedagogical and pedagogical content knowledge to enhance the teaching of the curriculum and the appropriate use of assessment.
+Over the past five years, we have invested time through continuous professional development for all staff across the school to undertake educational research projects which focus on improving staff's subject, pedagogical and pedagogical content knowledge to enhance the teaching of the curriculum and the appropriate use of assessment.
 We believe that evidence-based practice is now at the heart of what we do.
 As a research-informed school, we aim to share the best evidence-based research through staff training; show how research can be implemented in the classroom through trialling best practice and making adaptations where appropriate for our children; and to support other schools within our locality and beyond in a variety of ways.

 We complete educational research in a number of ways; through attending an array of conferences like ResearchEd; purchasing and reading educational books and blogs; and by completing our own research using publications from the Education Endowment Foundation (EEF), the Research Schools Organisation and the Chartered College of Teaching to name but a few.

 Some of the educational research undertaken over the past few years:

 * Nuffield Early Language Intervention to target children with poor language skills.
 This was implemented through EYFS and KS1 with several members of the TA team and teaching staff being trained in 2019.
 Children in EYFS and KS1 have benefitted greatly through the roll out of the programme, seen improvements in children's listening, vocabulary and narrative skills.

 * Metacognition and self-regulated learning EEF report 2018 - Staff implemented explicit strategies which encouraged metacognition which has led to raising the attainment of pupils.